Heron-Mobi/Website/content/about/_index.md

 Heron allows anyone to deploy their own live streaming service and stream directly from their own Android phone.

 Through the push of a button, the camera starts and creates an HLS stream and immediately uploads it to S3, that is fronted by Cloudfront.
-This results in a live video stream that can have anywhere from 30 second to a few minute delay.
+This results in a live video stream that can have anywhere from 30 second to a few minutes of delay.
 This greatly depends on the bandwidth available.

 This means even if a phone is confiscated, the video will be available and cannot be deleted from the phone.